taylorhummon/calculus_typed/README.md

 ## Setup ##

 To build this software, you'll need to install the [Glasgow Haskell Compiler](https://www.haskell.org/ghc/) at version 8.0 or higher.
-I recommend getting the [Haskell Platform](https://www.haskell.org/platform/) which includes GHC as well as several commonly used Haskell tools and packages.
+I recommend using [GHCup](https://www.haskell.org/ghcup/) to install the compiler and several commonly used Haskell tools.

 You'll also need [Mathjax](https://www.mathjax.org/) 2.7.7.
 We use this package for pretty math output on the web.